mitra42/webForth/DESIGN.md

 ```
 Dictionary: 116: | tokenvar | 0 | 2
 ```
-At this point its identical to something defined with `VARIABLE`.
+At this point it is identical to something defined with `VARIABLE`.

 When the `DOES>` is called the function finds the most recent definition (using `LAST`), and edits it point at its own code.